BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

 You'll note that this is a much more complex `bitcoin-cli` command than anything we've used before.
 It requires the input of a JSON array with a variety of different variables.
 (Which is a pain.)
-The `desc` is that private-key descriptor, the `timestamp` says how much of the blockchain to rescan, the `range` says how much of the range to import, and the `active` says that this descriptor can be used to create new addresses.
+The `desc` is that master-private-key descriptor, the `timestamp` says how much of the blockchain to rescan, the `range` says how much of the range to import, and the `active` says that this descriptor can be used to create new addresses.
 After importing it, this descriptor becomes the